PatrickCallaghan/datastax-transaction-search-demo/README.md

 This requires DataStax Enterprise running in Solr mode.

+This demo shows 3 ways to search transactions in a users account.
+In this demo we will presume that users can enter notes for each transaction on their account and then they will want to search by some or all of these notes.

+The 3 different ways of querying will be
+1. SolrJ

+2. CQL using a partition restriction and the solr_query clause

+3. CQL using a partition restriction and searching the transactions in java code from the client.

 To create the schema, run the following

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup"